 Company sponsors work directly with faculty to define custom projects.
 Each project requires a statement of work that describes the project scope, schedule, budget, and how the work is divided if it will be a collaborative effort.
 This plan must be submitted via an eGC1 so that it is approved by the department chair and dean, and then by UW's Office of Sponsored Programs.
 Company-sponsored projects are subject to indirect costs at the same rate that applies to federal grants.
 See the Office of Sponsored Programs for more information.

 Some companies support the UW through gifts to departments, labs, and programs doing work that is of company interest.
 Our team will work with the company to document the gift.
 Since a gift is philanthropic, there are no contractual deliverables or intellectual property access.
 The UW does not assess indirect costs for gift support, and gifts may be tax deductible.

 Companies may also provide gift support through in-kind donations of equipment or software or through below-market discounts on its products.
 In-kind donations may be tax deductible.

 How do I know what type of funding I'm receiving?

 GIM 34 affects how an award is processed and whether it is considered a gift, grant, or contract.
 The distinction may not be black and white.
-UW's Office of Sponsored Programs and the central Donor Relations and Corporate and Foundation Relations teams review award agreements and submitted proposals to determine classification.
+UW's Office of Sponsored Programs and the central Endowments & Donor Services and Corporate and Foundation Relations teams review award agreements and submitted proposals to determine classification.

 There are distinct challenges to conducting company-funded research, including: